If you are serious with Indian food, you will completely submit to and crave this Dal Makhani with all your flavor senses!

 After all, we need proteins!

-What lentils to prepare Dal Makhani?
+What lentils to us to make Dal Makhani?

 We will use whole urad dal lentils for this gorgeous rich lentil curry and kidney beans, and they make a great team.